ksmpartners/ernie/ernie-server/README.md

 TODO: Elaborate on required SAML tokens.

+__Basic__

-For Basic, you will need to modify the ernie-server source code.
+You will need to modify the ernie-server source code.
 Modify the variable ``` DispatchRestAPI.basicAuthentication ``` to produce roles given a username and password.

 The basicAuthentication variable contains a PartialFunction[(String, String, Req), Boolean].
 It should: